-A large reason for learning sensational yoga anatomy is that it can help you deal with problems, or figure out how to deal with problems related to joint and/or muscle pain and poor posture.
+A large reason for learning anatomy the sensational yoga anatomy way is that it can help you deal with problems, or figure out how to deal with problems related to joint and/or muscle pain and poor posture.
 It can also be useful for helping you understand how to improve flexibility and strength.

 The key to all of this is learning to feel and control your own anatomy.
 And that's what sensational yoga anatomy is intended for.

 For knee, hip, low back, shoulders, spine and breathing anatomy, that is included in the categories dedicated to those body parts (links are at the top of each page).